RaphaelHoudouin/movies-recommender-system/README.md

 The system utilizes the **TMDB API** to fetch metadata and details for movies.
 This includes information such as genres, tags, keywords, and more, enabling accurate and personalized recommendations.

 ### Live App

-Explore the app via this URL: [ML Movies Recommender](https://ricky-ml-movies-recommender.streamlit.app/).
+Explore the app via this URL: [Movies Recommender](https://https://rhoudouin-movies-recommender-system.streamlit.app/).

 ## Key Features